 - Your website may not be maintained properly (opening the door to hackers and crashes)

 - Your web site lacks security (again, leading to hacks and crashes.
-We rescue such sites every week.)
+We rescue such sites every month.)

 - Your website may get forgotten

 - Your wannabe designer changes career (web design was too boring, time to be a pilot)